From the backward Kolmogorov PDE on the Wasserstein space to propagation of chaos for Mckean-Vlasov SDEs: Propagation of chaos

-where we importantly emphasize that the positive constants $K$ and $c$ do not depend on $m$.
-Hence, using the boundedness of $a$ and the previous estimate, we thus derive the following bound on the last term in the r.h.s. of \eqref{first:step:approximation:density}
+for some positive constants $K^+:=K(T, \HRp, \HE)$ and $c:=c(\lambda)$.
+Hence, using the boundedness of $a$ as well as the previous estimate, we derive the following estimate for the integrand of the second term appearing in the right-hand side of \eqref{first:step:approximation:density}